artecs-group/RVfpga-sim-addons/Design_Microcontrollers_Open_Hardware_25-26/Week5/README.md

 # Week 5

 ## ONLINE THEORY AND TASKS (To complete between December 8th and December 11th)

+During this week, you will work on the online component of the course, focused on the RVfpga platform and the VeeR EH1 and EL2 processor cores.
+The material includes a set of videos and guided exercises designed to help you understand the structure of the RVfpga SoC, its input/output system, and performance evaluation techniques.
+Completing these activities before the in-person lab on Friday is essential, as they provide the background knowledge required for the laboratory session.

+The documents include two types of tasks: Mandatory and Optional.
+The mandatory tasks cover the essential aspects needed to complete the compulsory exercises during the lab session.
+The optional tasks explore more advanced topics and can help you deepen your understanding and improve your final grade.
+If your time is limited, focus on the mandatory tasks first.

+Take your time to watch the videos carefully, analyze the contents, and complete the proposed exercises.
+There are no submissions required during the week; however, you are expected to attend the in-person session familiar with the materials and ready to apply what you have learned.

+We encourage you to work steadily throughout the week.
+The effort you invest in understanding the materials and completing the online tasks will help you make the most of the in-person session and reinforce your understanding of the course as a whole.

 1. **Introduction to RVfpga**
   - Watch this video: [IntroductionRVfpgaVideo](https://www.youtube.com/watch?v=sc_Jn0XSkNw).
 You can obtain the slides used in the video here: [IntroSlides](https://drive.google.com/file/d/17Kid-KSDqPOPoEudiWhcuOdUChYpkcbp/view?usp=drive_link).
   - Install the environment and test tools.
 Follow the instructions in the document [Practice_Familiarization_fpga](https://drive.google.com/file/d/1vdLf39U89q38gmLuodo7nZkctRqeAiyO/view?usp=drive_link).
 Each section includes a link to a video illustrating its content.